matthieugomez/regife/README.md

 ```

-Generate the estimated factor using `predict`:
+After saving these fixed effects, you can generate the estimated factor using `predict`:

 ```
 regife div_rate unilateral, f(fs=state fy=year)  d(2)